dochy-ksti/docchi/docchi_manual/src/b3_conversion/conversion.md

 But is that the right way?
 We have old and new type data, and we could take advantage of them.

-In Dochy, when a variable is undefined in an old data, the system can set the special value "undefined" to the variable in the adjustment process.
+In Docchi, when a variable is undefined in an old data, the system can set the special value "undefined" to the variable in the adjustment process.

 ```json5